msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 ##### mutation

 _What is a mutation?_ Something to be posted to the GraphQL server.
-Habe some defined input and also something that is returned.
+Has some defined input and also something that is returned.

 #### helpers